OpenCAPI/ThymesisFlow/README.md

 The ThymesisFlow approach consists of a compute node (left side of the figure) that is stealing the memory, and a memory node (righ side of the figure) from which the memory is stolen.
-The compute endpoint of the ThymesisFlow design is based on the OpenCAPI M1 mode (or LPC), while the memory endpointi uses the OpenCAPI C1 mode.
+The compute endpoint of the ThymesisFlow design is based on the OpenCAPI M1 mode (or LPC), while the memory endpoint uses the OpenCAPI C1 mode.
 On the compute endpoint the disaggregated memory is mapped at a specific range of addresses in the physical address space and can be dynamically hotplugged to a running Linux system.
 No software modification is